lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To open a previous presentation you have been working on press the button that looks like a folder with a piece of paper in it and navigate to the file you want and open it or :menuselection:`File --> Open`.
 To view your recently opened files press :menuselection:`File --> Recent Documents`.
 To save your presentation press the button that looks like a floppy disk or :menuselection:`File --> Save`.
 To save a new copy under a custom file name :menuselection:`File --> Save As`.
 To save a file as a pdf :menuselection:`File --> Export as PDF`.

 To type text into a presentation click in one of the boxes for your theme and type in the text with controls for the text on the right hand side.
-To insert a picture press the button with what looks like a photograph of a tree and select the file you want to insert.
+To insert a picture press the button with what looks like a photograph of a tree and select the file you want to insert or :menuselection:`Insert --> Image...`.
 To insert audio or video to your presentation :menuselection:`Insert --> Audio or video`.

 To change the layout of your slide :menuselection:`Slide --> Layout --> Your prefred layout`.